 Taking Notes in Class

-Taking notes effectively is essential to obtaining the information the teacher or trainer is attempting to impart. how to take good notes in class is also an essential part of study preparation.
+Taking notes effectively is essential to obtaining the information the teacher or trainer is attempting to impart.
+Learning how to take good notes in class is also an essential part of study preparation.
 Taking effective notes will help you better prepare for exams and help you to understand the topics better.
 It is crucial that you learn to keep logical and legible notes.
 If not, they will be of little use.

 Note taking is a learned skill, and learning the steps of good note taking is rather easy.
 However, incorporating them into your learning routine is more difficult.